National Thanksgiving Turkey Presentation: Popular culture

-In The West Wing episode "Shibboleth," when C.J. learns the alternate turkey is to be slaughtered, she appeals to President Bartlet to save it.
+In The West Wing episode "Shibboleth," when C.J.
+Cregg learns the alternate turkey is to be slaughtered, she appeals to President Jed Bartlet to save it.
 He points out that he cannot pardon a turkey, as it had committed no crime and he has no "judicial jurisdiction over birds".
 So, he drafts the turkey into military service to spare its life.
 In real life, both the turkey and the alternate are spared.

-The animated film Free Birds centers around a turkey who was pardoned, then is recruited to go back in time to the first Thanksgiving to get turkeys off the menu.
+The animated film Free Birds centers around a turkey who was pardoned, then is recruited to go back in time to the first Thanksgiving to prevent turkeys from being associated with the holiday.

 In David Mamet's play November, an incumbent president losing his bid for reelection uses the yearly tradition to extort the turkey farmers to add to his lacking campaign fund.

-In the Rick and Morty episode "Rick & Morty's Thanksploitation Spectacular", Rick turns himself into a turkey in an effort to receive a presidential pardon from the President.
+In the Rick and Morty episode "Rick & Morty's Thanksploitation Spectacular", Rick turns himself into a turkey in an effort to receive a presidential pardon from President Curtis.

-In Red, White & Royal Blue Chapter 4, Alex Claremont-Diaz, a fictional First Son of the United States, offers to let the two turkeys being brought for the pardon stay in his room at the White House overnight.
-He then proceeds to call Henry Fox-Mountchristen-Windsor, a fictional British Prince and the main love interest of the book, to discuss the turkeys.